quay-rs/ethers-web/README.md

 ## Documentation

 In progress of creation.
+For now check `examples` folder for implementation details for both `leptos` and `yew` frameworks

 ## Features

 - [X] EIP1193 injected wallet implementation
 - [X] WalletConnect
 - [ ] Documentation
-- [ ] Better examples (plus leptos example)

 ## Note on WASM